low205/gradle-semantic-release-plugin/README.md

         inferVersion.set(VersionInference.ALWAYS)
     }

-Of course `semanticReleasePublish` task will not run outside of `master`.
+Of course `semanticReleasePublish` task will run only on `master`.

+Also plugin will allow to use extension to check if your are on `master` branch.
+For example you would want to publish docker image from any branch, but publish artifacts only on `master`

+    import de.maltsev.gradle.semanticrelease.isOnTargetBranch
+    import de.maltsev.gradle.semanticrelease.hasNewSemanticVersion
+    tasks {
+         "dockerBuildImage" {
+            onlyIf { hasNewSemanticVersion() }
+         }
+         "bintrayUpload"(BintrayUploadTask::class) {
+             onlyIf { hasNewSemanticVersion() && isOnTargetBranch() }
+         }
+    }
 #### External deployment
 You can use versionFile task when you deploying publishing outside of gradle: